maistra/api/README.md

 This repository contains Go API, Kubernetes CRD's and a Go client for dealing with Maistra objects.

+## Documentation

+Refer to the [API documentation](docs/crd/CRDS.adoc) to learn more about the role of each resource.

 ## Tree hierarchy

 ### API